Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Antoine Folacci for much helpful correspondence.
-We would also like to thank Marc Casals, Sam Dolan and Brien Nolan for many interesting and helpful discussions.
-BW is supported by the Irish Research Council for Science, Engineering and Technology, funded by the National Development Plan.
+We also thank Jose M. Mart\'in-Garc\'ia for all of his help and advice on using \textsl{xTensor}.
+We would also like to thank Marc Casals, Sam Dolan, and Brien Nolan for many interesting and helpful discussions.
+We thank Justin Vines, Jia Shouqing and Eoin Murphy for identifying a sign error in Eq.~\eqref{eq:A-transport} in an earlier draft of this paper.
+Some computations were performed on the Damiana cluster at the Albert-Einstein-Institut.
+BW was supported by the Irish Research Council for Science, Engineering and Technology, funded by the National Development Plan.